Dantcho-BG/GYTime/README.md

 # GYTime

-This is my first project which I made with php, html and css.
+This is my first project which I made with PHP, HTML, CSS and JS.

 ## The pupose of the project